 - 3 Nemaha County physicians serve as volunteer KU Medical Center faculty, providing medical students with hands-on training in rural and underserved communities as part of the Rural Preceptorship Program.

-- 1 high school student in Nemaha County participated in activities during Fiscal Year 2014 that encouraged students to consider careers in health care, math and science.
-These events were hosted by University of Kansas Area Health Education Centers.
+- 1 high school student in Nemaha County participated in activities during the 2013-14 school year that encouraged students to consider careers in health care, math and science.
+These events were hosted by the KU Area Health Education Center.

 - Nemaha County is part of the Eastern Medical Education Network with Robert Haskins, MD, a resident of Pittsburg, serving as the Medical Education Director.
 The medical education director helps coordinate the School of Medicine's efforts to mentor, train and place physicians throughout Kansas.